yxkhan/Document-Portal-Self/README.md

 ## Document Analysis, Chat & Comparison Portal with Advanced RAGx
 ```
  In this project, i have built a robust, interactive portal for document analysis and
  intelligent chat using advanced RAG pipelines.
-You'll learn to ingest and index documents,
+Using ingest and index documents,
  implement semantic search, and create conversational interfaces for both single and multiple
  documents.
 I have explored optimization with local LLMs, caching strategies, and reranking
  techniques.
 Additionally full-stack deployment using FastAPI and Streamlit,